Lawyers For The People

 Experienced Premises Liability Attorneys

 When you get injured by a slip-and-fall accident on another person’s property or while out at a restaurant, store or any other type of commercial property, you may have a premises liability case.
-If you or a family member has been injured as a result of another person or party’s negligence, you should not hesitate to call an Oneonta personal injury attorney from Scarzafava, Basdekis & Dadey, PLLC, to represent your case.
+If you or a family member has been injured as a result of another person or party’s negligence, you should not hesitate to call an Oneonta personal injury attorney from Scarzafava & Basdekis, PLLC, to represent your case.
 We understand how stressful and overwhelming it can be to deal with the injuries from a slip-and-fall, and we are here to help.

 Our personal injury attorneys have the knowledge and skill you need to work toward achieving a positive outcome.
 Call us today to schedule a free, confidential case review.
 From our office in Oneonta, we handle slip and falls and other accidents in Otsego, Delaware and Chenango counties.